Trimble's UK Slavery Statement 2019

-Management within Trimble’s supply chain decides whether to ask a supplier to perform and share the results of an assessment and/or audit.
-This decision may be based on varying criteria, such as specific spend, country specific requirements and risk analysis.
+Each year management within Trimble’s global QA and Compliance team selects suppliers for assessment based on varying criteria, such as specific spend, country specific requirements and risk analysis.
 Assessing and managing risk within the supply chain includes, but is not limited to, risk by country, by sector, or by transaction.
 New business partnerships or relationships are also included in the risk assessment.

 The assessments are conducted using the MetricStream application to automate the registering and onboarding & continuous monitoring of suppliers, evaluate the risks of each supplier or engagement, and sequence due diligence assessments, while also qualifying, segmenting, and ranking third parties, including frequency of periodic assessments based on the supplier’s risk profile.
 In addition, integrate with alerts and provide a risk rating to suppliers, and trigger risk assessments.
 Record and resolve issues identified during onboarding, monitoring, or risk and compliance assessments.

 Supplier assessments include sections on Code of Conduct, Supply Chain Management, Environmental Health and Safety, and Labor and General Human Rights.
 The assessment can be either evidence based or include an on-site audit.
 Evidence based assessments require documents and data provided by the supplier.

 The suppliers’ responses are assessed to evaluate their management system in terms of compliance with our Code of Conduct and Corporate Social Responsibility.
 The database is designed to flag the responses to certain questions, so Trimble can conduct further due diligence and request further information where necessary.
 The initial due diligence and validation of responses is completed with the use of the database.
 Trimble reached out to those suppliers with responses that were flagged in the system and closed any additional action items.